andrewabarca/bizible.en/help/bizible-data-warehouse/data-warehouse-schema/connecting-to-the-snowflake-data-warehouse.md

 ## Reset Your Password {#reset-your-password}

 Bizible does not have access to your Snowflake login password.
 If you need to reset your password, Click the Reset Password button on the Data Warehouse information page, and follow the instructions.
-A temporary password will be provided; you will be prompted to create a new password when you login to the data warehouse.
+A temporary password will be immediately displayed in the UI.
+You will be prompted to create your own password on your next data warehouse log in.

+>[!NOTE]
+>
+>* Resetting the password resets it for all Bizible users in your organization, not just the user currently logged in.
+>* We only show the temporary password in the UI.
+An email will not be sent.

    ![](assets/connecting-to-the-snowflake-data-warehouse-7.png)